-Moreover, Maya is a BOT with a personality.
+Moreover, Maya is a Pharmaceutical Chatbot with a personality.
 Developed by SmartBots AI and powered by Amazon’s LeX technology, she uses a voice or chat interface to communicate with employees in simple natural language and provides them the assistance they need.
 She acts as a facilitator, helping employees to tap into an enterprise knowledge base (like SalesForce or Tableau) through familiar, easy-to-use communication channels.

 The results of this pilot study have been encouraging.
 Since launch, Maya has addressed close to 12,000 queries.
 Currently, 32% of the monthly queries raised by Abbott reps are now being answered by Maya with a 74% success rate.
 Medical representatives can also check their execution parameters, expense reimbursement status, plan for the day and leave balance on Maya leading to increased satisfaction.
 69% of the field force rate Maya as helpful.